If you don’t have Sambal Oelek, we’ve got a list of top 7 substitutes for Sambal Oelek for you to use.

-Harissa is a chili paste from North America and could be an easy substitute for sambal oelek when making savory dishes that aren’t very Asian forward.
+Harissa is a chili paste from North Africa and could be an easy substitute for Sambal Oelek when making savory dishes that aren’t very Asian forward.

-Harissa has some herbs and spices added to it like garlic, caraway seeds and cumin that set off a distinct flavor from sambal oelek.
-If you’re cooking something more western and ran out of sambal oelek, Harissa is a good replacement for this.
+Harissa has some herbs and spices added to it like garlic, caraway seeds and cumin that set off a distinct flavor from Sambal Oelek.
+If you’re cooking something more western and ran out of the spice, Harissa is a good substitute for this.

 Gochujang is a Korean chili paste made through the process of fermenting the chilies.
 It’s a nice and thick paste rich in umami, subtle sweetness and acidity.